Editable resources

 Break exercises into smaller steps,

-Or combine elements across tools
+Or combine elements across tools.

 This flexibility helps clinicians respond more precisely to client needs.

-How editable worksheets support better outcomes
+How editable resources support better outcomes

-Editable worksheets help clinicians:
+Editable resources help clinicians:

-Deliver personalised treatment
+Deliver personalised treatment.

-Improve client comprehension
+Improve client comprehension.

-Increase engagement in exercises and homework
+Increase engagement in exercises and homework.

-Support between-session practice
+Support between-session practice.

-Adapt tools for neurodivergent, multilingual, or diverse populations
+Adapt tools for neurodivergent, multilingual, or diverse populations.

-Maintain clinical structure while customising content
+Maintain clinical structure while customising content.

 Clients benefit from tools that feel tailored, relevant, and easier to work with – supporting stronger therapeutic collaboration.